Travelling with your dog

 Planning and researching your hotel in advance is essential if you're travelling with your dog.
-Some hotels actually welcome dogs and offer special dog beds, turndown service (down to the treat on the pillow), dog spa services and doggie day care.
-Ask what amenities are available for your dog but remember to find out what cost is involved.
+Some hotels welcome dogs and offer special dog beds, turndown service (down to a treat on the pillow), dog spa services and doggie day care.
+Ask what amenities are available but remember to find out what cost is involved.
 Many hotels charge a non-refundable pet deposit upon arrival, then a daily pet fee on top of that.

 Staying in bed and breakfasts